EC528-Fall-2024/hybrid-tx-analytical-epoxy/README.md

     - **Wants:** Lucia is the marketing manager of BUBook and wants to better advertise the platform so that more new users register and begin using BUBook.
     - **Needs:** Lucia needs to fetch the data from Jason's analytical database to create inferences on making more captivating digital ads.
+    - **How:** When Lucia fetches the data, a read operation is triggered.
+Epoxy then starts the transaction, handling the necessary write operations to an **OLAP** database, which might be retrieving informations from a column with all the rows.
+Next, the transaction is committed if all operations are successful in the related data stores.

 ** **